Private and Family Office Jobs and Careers

 If you cannot state who owns prioritisation, the role will inherit conflicting instructions and churn risk rises.

-• Office stakeholders: principal, COO, CIO/CFO, advisers, trustees, legal and tax counsel, private bankers.
+• Office stakeholders: principal, COO, CFO/CIO, advisers, trustees, legal and tax counsel, private bankers.

 • Household stakeholders: household manager, estate leads, security, drivers, childcare, contractors, yacht/aviation teams where relevant.

-• Boundary rule: decide what is office-only, what is household-only, and what is shared, including how information moves between circles.
+• Boundary rule: decide what is office-only, household-only, and shared, including how information moves between circles.

-We look for people who protect time, information and decision quality without needing constant direction.
-In high-trust environments, baseline admin skills matter, but judgement is what keeps things safe and smooth.
-Across executive support recruitment for UHNW, screening priorities that predict longevity include:
+We look for people who protect time, information, and decision quality without constant direction.
+In high-trust environments, baseline admin skills matter, but judgement keeps things safe and smooth.
+Screening priorities that predict longevity:

-• Discretion under pressure: handling sensitive content without sharing too much.
+• Discretion under pressure: handling sensitive content without over-sharing.

-• Triage instincts: what gets escalated, what gets solved quietly, and what can wait.
+• Triage instincts: what gets escalated, what gets solved quietly, what can wait.

 • Stakeholder handling: calm with advisers and family matters, respectful with staff and vendors.